itmat/Normalization/about_cfg.md

       dm3: /path/to/Normalization/norm_scripts/dm3_ensGenes.txt
       danRer7: /path/to/Normalization/norm_scripts/danRer7_ensGenes.txt

-You can download the gene information file from UCSC table browser.
-Alternatively, you can use a perl script (/path/to/Normalization/norm_scripts/convert_gtf_to_PORT_geneinfo.transcripts.pl) to convert an ENSEMBL gtf file to a gene information file.
+You can download the gene information file from the [UCSC table browser](http://genome.ucsc.edu/cgi-bin/hgTables).
+Alternatively, you can use a perl script (**/path/to/Normalization/norm_scripts/convert_gtf_to_PORT_geneinfo.transcripts.pl**) to convert an ENSEMBL gtf file to a gene information file.

 ####[2] Gene information file for [Exon-Intron-Junction Normalization]
 Gene info file must contain column names with these suffixes: __chrom, strand, txStart, txEnd, exonStarts, exonEnds and geneSymbol.__